doe300/VC4C/Readme.md

 **NOTE: Any compilation error when packaging can be ignored!**

-## Environment Variables

-- `VC4C_OPT` can add compilation options, which is passed to Clang opt.
-Mainly for performance experiments.

 ## Known Issues

 If the [VC4CLStdLib](https://github.com/doe300/VC4CLStdLib) is updated, the LLVM pre-compiled header (PCH) needs to be rebuilt.
 For this to happen, simply delete the file `VC4CLStdLib.h.pch` (located in the source/installation directory of the VC4CLStdLib project, depending on whether it was installed) and rebuild the VC4C compiler (or just the `vc4cl-stdlib` target).